salesforce/maligned/README.md

-# maligned - A Scala library for type-aligned sequences
+# maligned - a Scala library for type-aligned sequences

 More information coming soon!